All Episodes

 You are looking at a very minority status for decades if you stay constituted as you are in the Republican Party.

-Now this is what happens when you make people hysterical about something.
+Now, this is what happens when you make people hysterical about something.

 I have a soundbite and then a story.

-Sanjay Gupta, the medical report at CNN, Obama's original choice for Surgeon General.
+Sanjay Gupta, the medical reporter at CNN, Obama's original choice for surgeon general on CNN State of the Union yesterday with John King.

 People out there criticizing this vaccine.

-Rush Limbaugh says the government tells me to get this vaccine for that reason alone, I'll not get it.
+Rush Limbaugh says the government tells me to get this vaccine for that reason alone.

-We've had several people get the H1N1, and people say, is this safe?
+Anywhere you go, even down in our unit, we've had several people get the H1N1 and people say, is this safe?

 There seems to be two reasons people don't want to get the vaccine.

-One is that you know, is it safe?
+One is that, you know, is it safe?

 Two is there's a lot of people out there who still don't think it's a big deal, this whole H1N1.